Cosmorb/a2-NicholasDriscoll/README.md

 Again, I based this heavily on my A1 assignment and transferred what I did there to this project.
 I actually like how the website looks, including what I incorporated into it, and I plan to update it over time, but I ended up removing that style.

 Design Achievements:
-I wasn't able to contact anyone to test it because I got very busy this week with other projects and MQP.
-Honestly, I just did not manage my time well for this assignment.
+I wasn't able to contact anyone to test it because I was very busy this week with other projects and MQP.
+Honestly, I just didn't manage my time well for this assignment.
+However, I was able to create a free single-page application that includes a center for my projects and a YouTube video link.
+It has one page dedicated entirely to me and who I am, and the other page serving as the service side where employers can log in and send a message like, 'Hi, if you're interested, blah, blah, blah,' with the ability to delete those messages.